 Neural mobilization is a skilled manual therapy technique by which neural tissues are moved and stretched.
 The mobilizations are gentle nerve stretching techniques used to desensitize a specific nerve tract.
 A trained physical therapist is able to manually mobilize a specific nerve tract by placing the body in a position that creates tension on an individual nerve.

 Hampton PT has had significant success treating patients with these symptoms.
-Kate Serodio, DPT presented in 2008 as well as 2012 at the Association of Extremity Nerve Surgeons (AENS) Annual conference on Neurodynamics (mobilization of the nervous system) and is a resource for many podiatrist and therapist around the United States.
+Kate Serodio, DPT presented in 2008 as well as 2012 at the Association of Extremity Nerve Surgeons (AENS) Annual conference on Neurodynamics (mobilization of the nervous system) and is a resource for many podiatrists and therapists around the United States.